 During this complimentary webinar with follow-up Q&A, you will hear about the important clinical implications (epidemiological, prognostic, and predictive) of these “variants of concern,” the importance of early detection of these variants, and the steps your lab can take to confidently detect the COVID-19 virus with a very high degree of specificity and sensitivity, and identify the S-gene dropout.

-Attend this 60-minute program, and you will:
+Tune into this 60-minute program and you will:

 - Get key insights into the novel SARS-CoV-2 strains including the UK variant (B.1.1.7) and the South African variant (B.1.351/501Y.V2) and the significant mutations associated with these variants

 - Understand automation and miniaturization of clinical SARS-CoV-2 RT-qPCR testing for population genomic surveillance